Different this time? Trump candidacy could weigh on Fed thinking

 Promising to "make America great again", Trump has raised fears of a trade war by saying he would slap steep tariffs on Chinese and Mexican imports.
 He has also vowed to deport all 11 million undocumented migrants in the United States, and suggested, though later retracted, a partial default on U.S. debt.

 Fed officials say they avoid discussion of domestic politics at rate-setting meetings.
-Transcripts from previous election-year policy discussions show that political uncertainty is a factor in their thinking, though there is no clear pattern of a loosening or tightening bias in the run-up to elections.
+Transcripts from previous election-year policy discussions show that political uncertainty is a factor in their thinking, though there no clear pattern of a loosening or tightening bias in the run-up to elections.
+(See Factbox:

 In recent comments, some Fed officials have acknowledged that campaign rhetoric could spill over into the economy.